Abscissa/AppVeyor-D/README.md

 4. Check back here regularly, to https://github.com/Abscissa/AppVeyor-D, for support, to contribute, and to get updates for your `appveyor.yml` file.

-This project aims to provide MAXIMUM backwards compatability.
+This project aims to provide MAXIMUM backwards compatibility.
 This is important, because it is intended to help any D user utilize AppVeyor for their own needs, whatever those needs may be.
-Any regressions or removal of compantibility (if any at all), requires STRONG evidence that maintaining compatibility is impossible without causing fundamental, unavoidable problems.
+Any regressions or removal of compatibility (if any at all), requires STRONG evidence that maintaining compatibility is impossible without causing fundamental, unavoidable problems.